 - Finally and not surprisingly for a website dedicated to homegrown herbs, why not think about growing your own saffron crocuses?

-Expensive herbs can cost a lot more than the price of the ingredient.
+Expensive herbs and spices can cost a lot more than the price of the ingredient.
 Air miles will always be an issue when we are buying herbs and spices from abroad.
 However one major concern that you may have is workers conditions and it is great to see that spices like vanilla and saffron are now available from Fairtrade producers too.

 The actual cost will never be reduced for this labor intensive crop, but a little goes a long way indeed.
 So thinking about using your substitutes until your crop grows enough to harvest can be a great option.